VictorPereiira/Kubernetes_DevJourney/README.md

 1. How to work with a pod.
 2. How to use clusterIP service.
 3. How to use nodePort service.
+.
+How to use loadBalancer service.
+5. How to work with configMap.

 - How to work with a pod.
+   - Can you use `envFrom` for get all env to configMap.

 ```yaml
 apiVersion: v1